 The ACA also enacted changes for low-income and middle-class Americans.
 Individuals and families whose income is 100-400 percent of poverty level may be eligible for subsidies and premium tax credits that can help reduce the cost of health insurance plans and keep premiums between 2 and 9.5 percent of income.
 In addition, the Affordable Care Act expanded Medicaid in several states, making it easier for low-income individuals and families to receive coverage.

-The Health Insurance Marketplace, also called the exchange, opened in October, 2013 and will continue until March 31, 2014.
-After that time, people are required to wait for annual open enrollment periods to apply for new healthcare coverage.
+The Health Insurance Marketplace, also called the exchange, opened in October, 2013.
+People are required to wait for annual open enrollment periods to apply for new healthcare coverage.
 Open enrollment for 2015 ended on February 15, 2015 for benefits to become effective as soon as February 1, 2016.
 Open enrollment ended on January 31, 2016.
 Enrollments or plan changes made between January 16, 2016 and January 31, 2016 take effect March 1, 2016.
 People who are uninsured or who buy their own, private health insurance can use the exchange to search for affordable healthcare plans, based on their income and other factors.
 People who are covered by an employer-sponsored plan can also search for coverage through the exchange, however, if you are eligible for coverage under an employer-sponsored plan, you most likely won't be eligible for a healthcare subsidy.
 Access the Health Insurance Marketplace at www.healthcare.gov or call 1-800-318-2596.This section helps you make smart decisions about health insurance to both safeguard your health and protect your finances.

 Deposit and Loan Products are offered to qualified customers by Sonabank.
 See specific deposit and loan product pages on this website for more detailed information.
 Sonabank is a MEMBER FDIC and an EQUAL HOUSING LENDER.